abinayadinesh1/sticka/README.md

 ## mini proj experimenting with chrome extensions
->> learn typescript for cleaner code
+- learn typescript for cleaner code
->> make my first chrome extension
+- make my first chrome extension
-  >> create a sticker that lives on webpage
-    >> can customize the sticka to be like a little motivational icon
-    >> can drag and drop the sticka around the screen
-    >> sticka can play music when prompted
->> jazz up a boring browser w a bit of ur personality. part of a tiny internet series.
+a) create a sticker that lives on webpage ai) can customize the sticka to be like a little motivational icon aii) can drag and drop the sticka around the screen aiii) sticka can play music when prompted b)jazz up a boring browser w a bit of ur personality. part of a tiny internet series.

 ### example stickers